 She has choreographed over 40 dance works and has been nominated for 5 DORA awards.
 Kathleen has a Master’s in Expressive Arts Therapy with a minor in Psychology and a Psychology certificate from Toronto Metropolitan University.
 She is the author of “The Healing Dance” published by Charles C. Thomas.
 Kathleen was a registered Psychotherapist in private practice for 17 years and recently left her private practice to peruse the Moving Breath Project.

 Being on the autism spectrum she also identifies as being neuro-atypical and works to educate the world about neurodiversity.
-While having autism brings with is challenges it also strengthens Kathleen's ability to see details and patterns in both movement, breath, and emotional expression which add to her work.
+While having autism brings with is challenges it also strengthens Kathleen's ability to see details and patterns in both movement, breath, and emotional expression.

 She has a passion for functional movement and is a certified teacher of the Axis Syllabus.
 She started on this journey of study after her dance career left her with numerous chronic injuries.
 Through a slow process of learning to move functionally, she was able to regain her ability to dance.
 It is a joy for her to pass on a "user guide to the body" so that others can find their own way to arrive at outcomes that support their lives.